m-kovalsky/AggWizard/README.md

 ## Creating the Agg Tables

 After you use the Agg Wizard tool to customize your aggregation tables, you can use the following method to deploy your model to a server while simultaneously generating the aggregation tables.
+It should be noted that the script mentioned below can also be run inside of Tabular Editor.
+However, I recommend only running the script in Tabular Editor for testing purposes (and not saving the changes).

 1. Download the AggWizard_CreateAggs.cs script and save it to your computer.
 2. Run the code below in the command prompt (filling in the \<parameters\>) according to the variety of tabular you are using.